 BacTech has identified the Ponce Enriquez area of southern Ecuador as an area where the Company's bioleaching technology can be successfully deployed for environmental processing of locally produced concentrates.
 Given the high levels of arsenic contained in the ore from the area, miners receive significantly reduced prices for their concentrates due to penalties applied by the buyers.
 The buyers tend to be from Asia where concentrates are shipped for conventional smelting and/or roasting.
 The concentrates are subject to a 3% export royalty on the gold value payable by the miner to the Government of Ecuador.
-BacTech believes that by implementing an in-country bioleach plant it can offer superior pricing for these concentrates to the local producers, better payment terms, provide domestic Ecuadorian employment opportunities; and, increase local and federal tax revenue for the government.
+BacTech believes that by implementing an in-country bioleach solution it can offer superior pricing for these concentrates to the local producers, better payment terms, provide domestic Ecuadorian employment opportunities.
 It should be noted that the final arsenical product resulting from bioleaching, ferric arsenate, is a US Environmental Protection Agency approved land-fillable form of arsenic.